Kinetic theory of coupled binary-fluid-surfactant systems: Results and Discussion

 \subsection{Non-dimensionalization and numerical method of solution}

 All simulation results below are presented in dimensionless units.
 Without loss of generality, we set $\alpha = -\beta$ in the free energy expression [Eq.~(\ref{eq:coarse_grained_fe})], so that the bulk free energy favors phase separation into $\phi = \pm 1$.
 We choose the interfacial width of the pure binary fluid, $\xi_{\text{I}} = \sqrt{2\kappa/\beta}$ as the unit of length, $\tau$ as the unit of time, and $k_\mathrm{B}T$ as the unit of energy.
 We also introduce a small (dimensionless) parameter $\varepsilon = \chi \ell/\left( \xi_{\text{I}} k_\mathrm{B}T \right)$ to represent the weak coupling between the fluid and surfactants.
 Physically $\varepsilon$ characterizes the interaction strength between the surfactant molecules and the binary fluid interface (relative to $k_{\text{B}}T$).
 For simplicity, we retain the same notation for the non-dimensionalized constants and variables as in the dimensional forms.
 More details can be found in the Appendix~\ref{app:non-dim}.
+The dimensionless Helmholtz free energy is then given by

-The resulting system of coupled partial differential equations governing the dynamics of the binary fluid volume fraction, surfactant concentration, average orientation field, and fluid velocity can be expressed as:
+and the resulting system of coupled partial differential equations governing the dynamics of the binary fluid volume fraction, surfactant concentration, average orientation field, and fluid velocity can be expressed as:

 where we have defined the body force